Sainz wins Singapore thriller as Red Bull run is broken

 With debris flying from the damaged wing, which was trapped under Sargeant’s FW43, the Safety Car was called for.

-It was perfectly timed for Leclerc on the soft tyres, though Ferrari boxed both its cars, though it was a sluggish stop for Leclerc.
+It was perfectly timed for Leclerc on the soft tyres, though Ferrari boxed both its cars, and it was a sluggish stop for Leclerc.

 He exited the lane behind Russell and Norris.